-This must be your first call 24 HR Incident 819-997-7887 Line Transportation Safety Board (TSB) Facsimile 819-953-7876 Email PipelineNotifications@tsb.gc.ca

-Call the TSB 24 HR Incident Line when an incident meets the Immediately Reportable Events (see page 2 for criteria) for all Canadian Energy Regulator (CER) regulated pipelines and facilities.

-Both the phone notification and the input of information into the

-CER's Online Event Reporting System (OERS): https://apps.cer-rec.gc.ca/ers

-Are required to occur as soon as possible and no later than three hours of the incident being discovered.
+This must be your first call Transmontation Optate Depend (TOD) 24 HR Incident Line 819-997-7887 Transportation Salety Board (TSB) Facsimile 819-953-7876 Email PipelineNotifications@tsb.gc.ca Call the TSB 24 HR Incident Line when an incident meets the Immediately Reportable Events (see page 2 for criteria) for all Canadian Energy Regulator (CER) regulated pipelines and facilities.
+Both the phone notification and the input of information into the CER's Online Event Reporting System (OERS) : https://apps.cer-rec.gc.ca/ers Are required to occur as soon as possible and no later than three hours of the incident being discovered.
 For all other events (non-immediate) companies are only required to input the information via the OERS.
 Secondary Calls Contact as needed AFTER contacting the TSB and CER.
-BC Oil &amp; Gas Commission (OGC) 24 HR 800-663-3456 Alberta Energy Regulator (AER) 24 HR 800-222-6514

-Hazardous occurrences (under Part XVI of the Canada Oil and Gas Occupational Safety and Health Regulations) and incidents requiring medical evacuations are to be reported to the CER immediately.
+BC Energy Regulator (BCER) 24 HR 800-663-3456 Alberta Energy Regulator (AER)24 HR800-222-6514 Hazardous occurrences (under Part XVI of the Canada Oil and Gas Occupational Safety and Health Regulations) and incidents requiring medical evacuations are to be reported to the CER immediately.